docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/creatingPathsShapes.md

 ## Shapes

-To create a shape, you use the object that corresponds to the shape’s name (like `ellipse`, `rectangle`, or `polygon`), and use the object’s properties to specify the shape’s position, size, and other information like the number of sides in a polygon.
+To create a shape, you use the object that corresponds to the shape's name (like `ellipse`, `rectangle`, or `polygon`), and use the object's properties to specify the shape's position, size, and other information like the number of sides in a polygon.

 Remember: